 B. LOOKING TO MANAGEMENT THEORY TO IDENTIFY NON-SEPARABLE INTANGIBLES.
-In 1991, Hiroyuki Itami authored a book on MOBILIZING INVISIBLE ASSETS (1991)33 in which he wrote: "Intangible assets are invisible assets that include a wide range of activities such as technology, consumer trust, brand image, corporate culture, and management skills."
-In 1992, R.

-Hall authored a paper34 in which he wrote: "Intangible assets are value drivers that transform productive resources into value-added assets."
-In 1994, G. V. Smith authored a book THE NEW ROLE OF INTELLECTUAL PROPERTY IN COMMERCIAL TRANSACTIONS35 in which he wrote: "Intangible assets are all the elements of a business enterprise that exist in addition to working capital and tangible assets.
+In 1991, Hiroyuki Itami authored a book on MOBILIZING INVISIBLE ASSETS (1991)34 in which he wrote: "Intangible assets are invisible assets that include a wide range of activities such as technology, consumer trust, brand image, corporate culture, and management skills."
+In 1992, R. Hall authored a paper35 in which he wrote: "Intangible assets are value drivers that transform productive resources into value-added assets."
+In 1994, G. V. Smith authored a book THE NEW ROLE OF INTELLECTUAL PROPERTY IN COMMERCIAL TRANSACTIONS36 in which he wrote: "Intangible assets are all the elements of a business enterprise that exist in addition to working capital and tangible assets.
 They are the elements, after working capital and tangible assets, that make the business work and are often the primary contributors to the earning power of the enterprise.
 Their existence is dependent on the presence, or expectation, of earnings."
-In 1997,36 Annie Brooking examined the "intellectual capital" of a business, which she divided into "human-centered assets," "infrastructure assets," "intellectual property assets," and "market assets."
-Another seminal 1997 book37 by Leif Edvinsson and Michael S. Malone, divided a business's intellectual capital into human capital, structural capital, and customer capital.38 For present purposes we will conduct our quick overview of the current thinking about intangible assets of a business as "Intellectual Capital," and divides that into "Human Capital," "Relational Capital," and "Structural Capital."
+In 1997,37 Annie Brooking examined the "intellectual capital" of a business, which she divided into "human-centered assets," "infrastructure assets," "intellectual property assets," and "market assets."
+Another seminal 1997 book38 by Leif Edvinsson and Michael S. Malone, divided a business's intellectual capital into human capital, structural capital, and customer capital.
+39 For present purposes we will conduct our quick overview of the current thinking about intangible assets of a business based on Wikipedia, which labels all non-separately-identifiable intangible assets of a business as "Intellectual Capital," and divides that into "Human Capital," "Relational Capital," and "Structural Capital."

 1. INTELLECTUAL CAPITAL.
-According to Wikipedia39:
+According to Wikipedia40: